Information security and cybersecurity

 Employee training

-If provides training on information security and cybersecurity for all employees and contractors upon hire, and annually through a combination of e-learning, in-person sessions, and intranet articles.
-Topics covered in the training sessions include requirements, roles and responsibilities, current security risks, and reporting potential security issues.
-Security awareness is provided to all individuals through intranet articles, webinars, and regular phishing simulations replicating real attacks.
+All Sampo Group employees must adhere to the applicable information security and cybersecurity standards by following internal rules and guidelines, using appropriate tools, and acting responsibly.
+Sampo Group provides both mandatory and voluntary training to all employees and contingent workers as part of onboarding, and annually through a combination of e-learning, in-person sessions, simulations and intranet articles.
+Topics covered in the training sessions include requirements, roles and responsibilities, current security risks, and reporting potential security issues, for example.
+Security awareness is provided to all individuals through intranet articles, web-based training, webinars, and regular phishing simulations replicating real attacks.

 Outsourced data processing

-If has procedures, such as due diligence in the selection process, contractual requirements, and assessment and reassessment of risks, to ensure information security is addressed in outsourced data processing.
-Before signing a contract with any third party, If’s procurement and outsourcing processes ensure that risks are assessed, and relevant contractual security requirements are fulfilled.
+Sampo Group reviews third-party data processors regularly for example through due diligence in the selection process, contractual requirements, and assessment and reassessment of risks, to ensure information security is addressed in outsourced data processing.
+Before signing a contract with any third party, Sampo Group’s procurement and outsourcing processes ensure that risks are assessed, and relevant contractual security requirements are fulfilled.
 Contractual clauses include requirements to ensure that adequate information and cybersecurity measures are implemented and that contractual requirements are transferred to sub-suppliers.
-Supplier deliveries are followed up in delivery and governance forums.
-If continuously monitors its own and key suppliers’ security posture using a third-party service capable of alerting about security deviations and incidents.
+Sampo Group continuously monitors its own and key suppliers’ security posture using a third-party service.

 Audits

-At If, information security and cybersecurity audit activities are carried out on a subsidiary level, where these matters are considered and covered.
-However, the group-level Internal Audit of If performs audits annually regarding the governance of information security and cybersecurity.
-All audit activities are based on risk and are targeted at different areas, according to the internal audit activity plans.
-The plans are approved by the board of directors of each respective If subsidiary.
-As a part of statutory audits, general IT controls in all key systems involved in If’s financial reporting are audited annually by third-party auditors.
+At Sampo Group, information security and cybersecurity audit activities are conducted regularly.
+All audit activities are based on risk and targeted at different areas, according to the internal audit activity plans.
+As part of statutory audits, general IT controls in all key systems involved in Sampo Group’s financial reporting are audited annually by external auditors.

 Incident reporting